danielhazan/MapReduceFrameWork/README.md

  	Barrier.cpp
 	Barrier.h
 	MapReduceClient.h
-	MapReduceFramework.cpp
-	MapReduceFramework.h
+	MapReduceFramework.cpp - the crucial methods for map, sort and reduce MapReduceFramework.h
 	SampleCLient.cpp
-	atomicdemo.cpp 	- demo for using atomic variables and barrier bigClientTest.cpp - test containig main method for checking the resuls of framework eurovisionCLientTest.cpp
+	atomicdemo.cpp 	- demo for using atomic variables with pthread.h library bigClientTest.cpp - test containig main method for checking the resuls of framework
-	littleClientTest.cpp